-The Learning Plan: First doctoral benchmark is a student-generated learning plan and concept paper that specifies all activities and resources that will be used to fulfill learning competencies, professional application, artistic and scientific integration, social significance, practice and research expectations, and culminating project.
+The Learning Plan: The first doctoral benchmark is a student-generated learning plan and concept paper that specifies all activities and resources that will be used to fulfill learning competencies, professional application, artistic and scientific integration, social significance, practice and research expectations, and culminating project.
 The student details directed study, program timelines, evaluation, descriptions of leadership and professional activities to achieve integration, and a conceptual plan for the culminating project.
 The document is reviewed formally by doctoral committee members during the second residency (see below).
 The meeting focuses on revision and eventual approval of the student's learning plan.

-Required Seminars, Electives, and Internships: During the semesters following each residency, students continue the coursework online to develop the doctoral cognate and its integration with practice.
+Required Seminars, Electives, and Internships: During the semesters following the first and second residencies, students participate in online seminars (one per semester) that develop the doctoral cognate and its integration with practice.
+Seminars are conducted in the milieu of the program's electronic platforms.
 Electives are chosen or developed by the doctoral student to engage new learning; internships put new learning into practice through dedicated, semester-long fieldwork that integrate competencies and/or relate closely to the research interest.

-Second and Third Residencies: Students return to campus each year to complete the residency requirement through contact with the campus faculty advisors and cohort peers.
-In addition to coursework, these annual residencies provide opportunities to discuss the student's progress within the supportive milieu of the campus community of peers, faculty, and committee members.
+Second and Third Residencies: Students return to campus each year to complete the low residency requirement through contact with the campus faculty advisors and cohort peers.
+These annual residencies provide opportunities to discuss the student's progress within the supportive milieu of the campus community of peers, faculty, and committee members.
 Students formally prepare their written qualifying paper for the second doctoral benchmark and defend it orally during their second residency to be awarded candidacy.
-Postresidency off campus, students complete their research prospectus, preliminary literature review, and study that fulfill research competencies needed to carry out the Culminating Project.
+Post-residency off campus, students complete their research prospectus, preliminary literature review, and study that fulfill research competencies needed to carry out the Culminating Project.
 At the start of the third residency, students will be ready to finalize all learning and be prepared to begin the culminating project in the third and final year in the program.

-Culminating Project/Dissertation: The Culminating Project (CP) is the component through which the student demonstrates advanced knowledge to transform practice.
+Culminating Project: The Culminating Project (CP) is the component through which the student demonstrates advanced knowledge to transform practice.
 In all aspects of the learning process students are encouraged to expand the boundaries of traditional thinking and scholarship both in methodology and content.
-The CP may take the forms of a traditional research project, creative project, or a significant social action project accompanied by a contextual essay that anchors the research in scholarly discourse relevant to art therapy theory and practice.
+The CP may take the forms of a traditional research project, creative project, or a significant social action project accompanied by a scholarly essay that anchors the research in scholarly discourse relevant to art therapy theory and practice.
+All CPs include narrative text placing the work in a historical and critical context.
 Culminating projects must build upon and go beyond what others have done in their field of study.
 Students are expected to demonstrate appropriate adherence to ethical research procedures and Mount Mary University Institutional Review Board policies and procedures.

-Pre-Graduation Defense and Final Meeting: Third doctoral benchmark is fulfilled by the pre-graduation dissertation defense meeting with the doctoral committee to review and critique the Culminating Project.
-This meeting convenes the committee to review, interact with the candidate, and discuss the competencies evidenced by the project.
+Pre-Graduation Defense and Final Meeting: The third doctoral benchmark is fulfilled by the pregraduation dissertation defense meeting with the doctoral committee to review and critique the Culminating Project (CP).
+This meeting convenes the committee to also review, interaction, and discussion of the competencies achieved by the student.
 If necessary the pre-graduation meeting is followed by a final meeting after the student has completed any necessary revisions and recommendations from the doctoral committee.
 These meetings may be face-to-face or via videoconference call.

-Doctor of Art Therapy Course Sequence (3 Years)
+Doctor of Art Therapy Course Sequence - 3 years First Year - Summer Residency (0 credits)